rodburns/awesome-oneapi/README.md

 * [esys-escript](https://github.com/LutzGross/esys-escript.github.io/blob/7febaf389dd54a51723cec4c4a0326c483ce53bf/trilinos_source16/packages/kokkos-kernels/sparse/src/KokkosSparse_spmv_handle.hpp) - esys-escript is a module for implementing mathematical models in Python using the finite element method (FEM).
 As users do not access the underlying data structures it is very easy to use and scripts can run on desktop computers as well as massive parallel supercomputers without changes.
 Application areas for esys-escript include geophysical inversion, earthquakes, porous media flow, reactive transport, plate subduction, erosion, earth mantle convection, and tsunamis.
 * [code_saturne](https://github.com/aneoconsulting/code_saturne/blob/d84b5bd20873aeeeaed4429f6358f200ace2b63e/src/alge/cs_matrix_spmv.cpp) - The basic capabilities of code_saturne enable the handling of either incompressible or expandable flows with or without heat transfer and turbulence.
 Dedicated modules are available for specific physics such as radiative heat transfer, combustion (gas, coal, heavy fuel oil, ...), magneto-hydrodynamics, compressible flows, two-phase flows (Euler-Lagrange approach with two-way coupling), or atmospheric flows.
 * [TASMANIAN](https://github.com/ORNL/TASMANIAN) - The Toolkit for Adaptive Stochastic Modeling and Non-Intrusive ApproximatioN is a collection of robust libraries for high dimensional integration and interpolation as well as parameter calibration.
+* [COSMA](https://github.com/toxa81/COSMA) - COSMA is a parallel, high-performance, GPU-accelerated, matrix-matrix mutliplication algorithm that is communication-optimal for all combinations of matrix dimensions, number of processors and memory sizes, without the need for any parameter tuning.
+* [Apache MXNet](--) - Apache MXNet is a deep learning framework designed for both efficiency and flexibility.
+It allows you to mix symbolic and imperative programming to maximize efficiency and productivity.
+At its core, MXNet contains a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
+A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
+MXNet is portable and lightweight, scalable to many GPUs and machines.
+* [HeavyDB](https://github.com/heavyai/heavydb) - HeavyDB is an open source SQL-based, relational, columnar database engine that leverages the full performance and parallelism of modern hardware (both CPUs and GPUs) to enable querying of multi-billion row datasets in milliseconds, without the need for indexing, pre-aggregation, or downsampling
+* [MFLib](https://github.com/uofuseismo/mflib) - A Matched Filtering Library.
+In principle, the algorithm is quite simple in that it computes a Pearson correlation coefficient at every sample in a time series corresponding to a template.
+However, the actual implementation in a compiled language is tedious.

 ### Tools and Development